Being a member of the Pike Fold Team!

 See the below summary of the current Pike Fold Perks available to all employes....

-• CPD opportunities including Performance Management Procedures as standard for Teachers
+- CPD Opportunities including Performance Management as standard

 We are a mindful employer!